gpierard/music-listening-behaviour/README.md

 ## How to run

 - clone the repository
-- create a virtual environment using the following
+- create and activate a virtual environment
 ```
 mkdir <your_envir_path> && cd <your_envir_path>
 .\.venv\Scripts\activate  # Windows